rbastronomy/God-of-War-Speedrun-Wiki/GodofWar2018.md

 ## Introduction
 In this section you'll find everything you need to start speedrunning this game or anything related to the game itself.

+if the image or "preview" is not moving try clicking the tumbnail and it will redirect you to a youtube/twitch video.

 ## God of War 2018